 Managing that level of complexity can be challenging for a number of reasons, none more so than ensuring that brand messages remain consistent across varied formats and channels.
 When you consider how many people may be involved in communicating with potential customers, it’s easy to see how a concept or message could be inadvertently diluted or twisted from its original meaning.

-Back in January, Digital Marketing Magazine published an article which argued that marketers need to “stop thinking channel and start thinking consumer”, the premise being that customers and clients don’t make a distinction between a video, a social media post and a banner ad (or any other form of content for that matter).
+In 2016, Digital Marketing Magazine published an article which argued that marketers need to “stop thinking channel and start thinking consumer”, the premise being that customers and clients don’t make a distinction between a video, a social media post and a banner ad (or any other form of content for that matter).
 What they see is a series of communications that are either aligned in terms of look, feel and messaging, or not.
 At first glance that sounds pretty obvious and achievable, so why is true integration still seen as the holy grail of marketing communications?

 Introducing integrated marketing communications